zhao-lab/chang-energy-evaluation-itsc18/README.md

 pyhsmm
 ```

 For training purpose, we suggest that runing the code on Google Cloud Computing or other servers.
-We also used Jupyter Notebook for debuging and this tool also highly recommented.
+We also used Jupyter Notebook for debuging and these tools all are highly recommented.

 ### Installing